 The Workforce Innovation and Opportunity Act (WIOA)

 The Workforce Innovation and Opportunity Act (WIOA) was signed into law by President Obama on July 22, 2014.
 This law supersedes the Workforce Investment Act (WIA) which was authorized in 1998.
-WIOA was written to address the workforce, as well as the economic needs that have changed over the past 16 years.
 The main objectives of this Act are to focus on improving the quality of the workforce, reducing welfare dependency, increasing economic self-sufficiency, meeting skills requirements of employers, and enhancing the productivity and competitiveness of the nation.

 WIOA emphasizes creating career pathways for individuals through a combination of career counseling, vocational training, on the job training and apprenticeships.
 Local Workforce Development Areas are responsible for identifying career clusters and in-demand jobs specific to their region.
 Not only will this result in individuals reaching and maintaining economic self-sufficiency, but employers will have more skilled workers to help their companies succeed in the global economy.